run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/tickets/configuration/relate-unit-to-contract.md

 # How to relate unit to the contract

-1. Access the functionality CITSmart Parameters through the main menu.
-Place the mouse in the option Parametrization > CITSmart Parameters.
-Next, it'll be presented the screen of **CITSmart Parameters**, click on the tab Search CITSmart Parameters;
+1. Access the functionality 4biz Parameters through the main menu.
+Place the mouse in the option Parametrization > 4biz Parameters.
+Next, it'll be presented the screen of **4biz Parameters**, click on the tab Search 4biz Parameters;

 2. Search for the parameter "61 - Link contract to unit"and select it.
 It'll be presented the screen to register the parameter with contend about the register selected;